 For the first time in Comwell's history, we open a hotel in Copenhagen.
 AP Pension is one of the main forces behind hundreds of millions DKK in a expensive new hotel in the North harbor.
 The hotel is designed by the award-winning architectural firm, Arkitema Architects, who has chosen to inspire the harbor's historic warehouses.
 The hotel in the North harbor will accommodate 493 rooms and 18 conference and meeting rooms, and will be the first hotel in the North harbor.
-The hotel is expected to open in 2020.
+The hotel opens in January 2021.

 The hotel is built at Trælastholmen in the area between the marina and Copenhagen International School.
 The neighborhood has water around it on three sides and overlooks Øresund, and in a few years it becomes a whole new and attractive district - in the heart of Copenhagen.